aim-rsf/browseMetadata/README.md

 Run the code the same as the demo, using your own input files.

 The json file:

 - contains metadata about datasets of interest
 - downloaded from the metadata catalogue
 - see [data-raw/national_community_child_health_database_(ncchd)_20240405T130125.json](data-raw/national_community_child_health_database_(ncchd)_20240405T130125.json) for an example download

 The domain_file:

 - a csv file created by the user, with each domain listed on a separate line
 - see [data-raw/domain_list_demo.csv](data-raw/domain_list_demo.csv) for a template
 - the first 5 domains will be auto populated (see demo above)

 The lookup file:

-- a [default lookup file](data-raw/look_up.csv) is used by the domain_mapping function
+ - a [default lookup file](dataraw/look_up.csv) is used by the domain_mapping function
  - optional: a csv can be created by the user (using the same format as the default) and provided as the input
-- the lookup file makes auto-categorisations - intended for variables that come up regularly in health datasets (e.g. IDs and demographics)
+ - the lookup file makes autocategorisations  intended for variables that come up regularly in health datasets (e.g. IDs and demographics)
  - the lookup file only works for 1:1 mappings right now, i.e. the DataElement should only be listed once in the lookup file

 ## License